2006 German Figure Skating Championships

 The 2006 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen) took place on December 27–30, 2005 at the LBZ Hohenschönhausen in Berlin.
-Skaters compete in the disciplines of men's singles, ladies' singles, pair skating, ice dancing, and synchronized skating at the senior and junior levels.
+Skaters compete in the disciplines of men's singles, women's singles, pair skating, ice dance, and synchronized skating at the senior and junior levels.

 The first senior compulsory dance was the Yankee Polka and the second was the Tango Romantica.
 The first junior compulsory dance was the Austrian Waltz and the second was the Quickstep.